sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

    </td>
    <td>
-<h4><strong>Partially Successful Performance ~10%</strong></h4>
+<h4><strong>Partially Meets Performance Expectations ~10%</strong></h4>

    </td>
    <td>
-<h4>Fails to consistently meet performance expectations or lacks responsibility with values or conduct expectations.
+<h4> Does not consistently meet performance expectations or lacks responsibility with values or conduct expectations.
 May appear to lack motivation.
-Lacks requisite technical skills or knowledge relating to aspects of their role.
-May perform well, but lacks conduct in alignment with our values.</h4>
+Lacks requisite technical skills or knowledge relating to aspects of their role.</h4>

    </td>
    <td>